scottbrandonmurphy/openmusictheory.github.io/harmonicFunctions.md

 Interestingly, in common-practice music, a chord's function can be determined solely by its internal characteristics (the notes that make up the chord).
 This is not true of all styles.
 For example, in pop/rock music a **IV** chord can exhibit very different functional tendencies depending on its context.
 But in classical music, simply knowing the notes in a chord is enough to determine its general harmonic function and the general tendencies of that chord and its individual notes.

 The syntactic properties of these functions will be covered elsewhere.
-What follows simply explains how to determine the function of a chord in common-practice music.
+What follows simply explains how to determine the function of a chord in common-practice music with greater specificity.

 ## Finding the function of a chord ##

 Each of the three harmonic functions — *tonic* (T), *subdominant* (S), and *dominant* (D) — have characteristic scale degrees.
 Tonic's characteristic scale degrees are 1, 3, 5, 6, and 7.
 Subdominant's characteristic scale degrees are 1, 2, 3, 4, and 6.
 Dominant's characteristic scale degrees are 2, 4, 5, 6, and 7.

-Ian Quinn (music theorist at Yale University) further distinguishes these scale degrees, using the categories of functional *triggers*, functional *associates*, and functional *dissonances*.
-These categories differentiate between scale degrees that are more or less characteristic of a function, and they help us understand the functional properties of chords whose scale degrees belong to more than one function, as well as how certain notes behave within a chord.
+Ian Quinn (a music theorist at Yale University) further distinguishes these scale degrees, using the categories of functional *triggers*, functional *associates*, and functional *dissonances*.
+These categories help us understand the functional properties of chords whose scale degrees belong to more than one function, as well as how certain notes behave within a chord.
+They also help us understand which scale degrees are more or less characteristic of a function ― something that will help determine function when a complete chord is not present.

 | function 	| triggers 	| associates 	| dissonances 	|
 | :-: | :- | :- | :- |